elibh159/boilerplate/README.md

 # Run

+#### set API URL in the Local Environment Variables

-In the project directory, you can run:
+In the project directory, you should create a new `.env.local` and add Server address for connection to backend, called `REACT_APP_APPLICATION_API_URL` then you can run:

 #### npm start